wilblack/lilybot/README.md

 ----
 ## 2. Raspberry Pi Configuration with rasp-config
-At this point you should have a fresh version of Rasbian installed and you should be either be directly connected to the raspberry Pi or have access over SSH on an ethernet cable.
+At this point you should have a fresh version of Rasbian installed and you should either be directly connected to the raspberry Pi or have access over SSH on an ethernet cable.
 We will configure Wi-Fi in the next step.

-To get to the rasp-config screen type `rasp-config` on the command line.
+* Open the raspi-config menu.
+From the terminal type `rasp-config` on the command line.

-Once you are in the rasp-config menu, make the following changes.

 * Change option 3 to boot to console.
 Choose option 3 and select "Console Text console, requiring login (default)"

 * Under *Advanced Options* change the hostname to something more descriptive and unique.
 This is more import when running multiple RPi's.
 I use rpi1, rpi2, etc...

-* Under *Advanced Options * enable the SPI kernal.
+* Under *Advanced Options* enable the SPI kernal.
 This is used for ????

 * Enable Camera

-If you are not from the UK you may wnat to change the country code of the Raspberry Pi at this time.
-If so select <Finish> but do not reboot and follow the instruction below.
+If you are not from the UK you may want to change the country code of the Raspberry Pi at this time.
+If so select *Finish* but **do not reboot** then follow the instruction below.
 If you do not want to change the country code, simply Finish and reboot.

-* (Optional) Keyboard Country Code
-  By default the Raspberry py will be set with a keyboard country code of "gb" for Great Britian.
+* **(Optional) Keyboard Country Code** - By default the Raspberry py will be set with a keyboard country code of "gb" for Great Britian.
 You should change this to your country code.
 For me in the US of A its "us".

   To change this edit the `/etc/default/keyboard` file.
 Change the line to the appropriate country code.
     ```